CGIAR-SPIA/Ethiopia-adoption-report-2020/README.md

 - **Stata scripts**: follows a modular analysis pipeline structure with a master script  `1_master.do` - this executes the entire pipeline and generates all Stata outputs.
 If running specific components, run individual scripts in order specified.

-**Before Running the Code**
+  **Before Running the scripts**

-    - Clone this repository to your local machine
+  1. Clone this repository to your local machine

-    - Open the main `master.do` file and update parent directory with your local path: cd "YOUR/PATH/TO/Ethiopia-adoption-report-2020"
+  2. Open the main `master.do` file and update parent directory with your local path:

+     `cd "YOUR/PATH/TO/Ethiopia-adoption-report-2020"`
 - **R scripts**:  run independently
 - Tables 1, 4-8, 21, 23-27 come from external sources (**[Stocktake document - SPIA Ethiopia Report](https://cgspace.cgiar.org/items/12ee33af-4d8e-4c72-baca-599a994ecbda)**,  ESS questionnaires, variety registries in the report Appendices)